-The student finance office may consider a student's special circumstances to adjust student's expected family contribution for educational expenses, standard budget, and/or financial aid dependency status, as determined by federal guidelines.
+The student finance office may consider a student's unusual circumstances to adjust student's expected family contribution for educational expenses, standard budget, and/or financial aid dependency status, as determined by federal guidelines.
 For additional information, please contact the financial aid office.

-Additional Costs & Fees

-Non-refundable Application Fee \$50.00 State Registration Fee \$15.00 Drop Fee \$100.00 Additional Transcript Fee \$10.00 Internal Campus Transfer Fee \$50.00
+Additional Costs & Fees Non-refundable Application Fee \$50.00 State Registration Fee \$15.00 Drop Fee \$100.00 Additional Transcript Fee \$10.00 Internal Campus Transfer Fee \$50.00 Name Badge \$5.00 - Lanvard \$5.00

 There are additional costs to take the State Board Examination and application for State Licensure that are not covered in tuition but are made directly to PSI and Michigan LARA.
 Students may also want to purchase additional supplies, upgrade to advanced equipment and tool offerings as well as participate in specialized certifications or classes outside of the standard curriculum.
 Note: There is a 3% convenience fee for online invoicing.
-Minimal office/school supplies are required, but it is a good idea to be prepared to have a pen, notebook, and highlighter during class in order to be a prepared and engaged student.
 The first transcript is free and all must use a written, signed request form.